 In the Particle Fluids shelf tab, click the Emit Particle Fluid tool.

 Select the geometry object to emit the fluid, then press Enter.

-If you have an existing particle fluid object you want to add the new emitter to, select it and press Enter.
+If you have an existing FLIP object you want to add the new emitter to, select it and press Enter.

 Otherwise, just press Enter and the tool will create a new particle fluid object for you.

 Particle Fluid Object

 The Particle Fluid Object node for the simulation to be affected.